Carbon-fiber reinforced polymer: Properties

-Despite its high initial strength-to-weight ratio, a design limitation of CFRP is its lack of a definable fatigue limit.
+Despite their high initial strength-to-weight ratios, a design limitation of CFRPs are their lack of a definable fatigue limit.
 This means, theoretically, that stress cycle failure cannot be ruled out.
-While steel and many other structural metals and alloys do have estimable fatigue or endurance limits, the complex failure modes of composites mean that the fatigue failure properties of CFRP are difficult to predict and design against.
-As a result, when using CFRP for critical cyclic-loading applications, engineers may need to design in considerable strength safety margins to provide suitable component reliability over its service life.
+While steel and many other structural metals and alloys do have estimable fatigue or endurance limits, the complex failure modes of composites mean that the fatigue failure properties of CFRPs are difficult to predict and design against; however emerging research has shed light on the effects of low velocity impacts on composites.
+Low velocity impacts can make carbon fiber polymers susceptible to damage.
+As a result, when using CFRPs for critical cyclic-loading applications, engineers may need to design in considerable strength safety margins to provide suitable component reliability over its service life.

 Environmental effects such as temperature and humidity can have profound effects on the polymer-based composites, including most CFRPs.
 While CFRPs demonstrate excellent corrosion resistance, the effect of moisture at wide ranges of temperatures can lead to degradation of the mechanical properties of CFRPs, particularly at the matrix-fiber interface.
 While the carbon fibers themselves are not affected by the moisture diffusing into the material, the moisture plasticizes the polymer matrix.
-This led to significant changes in properties that are dominantly influenced by the matrix in CFRPs such as compressive, interlaminar shear, and impact properties.
+This leads to significant changes in properties that are dominantly influenced by the matrix in CFRPs such as compressive, interlaminar shear, and impact properties.
 The epoxy matrix used for engine fan blades is designed to be impervious against jet fuel, lubrication, and rain water, and external paint on the composites parts is applied to minimize damage from ultraviolet light.

-Carbon fibers can cause galvanic corrosion when CRP parts are attached to aluminum or mild steel but not to stainless steel or titanium.
+Carbon fibers can cause galvanic corrosion when CFRP parts are attached to aluminum or mild steel but not to stainless steel or titanium.

-Carbon Fiber Reinforced Plastics are very hard to machine, and causes significant tool wear.
+CFRPs are very hard to machine, and cause significant tool wear.
 The tool wear in CFRP machining is dependent on the fiber orientation and machining condition of the cutting process.
 To reduce tool wear various types of coated tools are used in machining CFRP and CFRP-metal stack.